The star Sirius rings in the New Year

 So how can you find Sirius?
 Well, for starters, it’s the brightest star in Earth’s night sky.
 In fact, its name means sparkling or scorching.

 The only points of light that can shine brighter than Sirius are some of the planets.
 If you’re scanning the dark sky and aren’t sure which point of light is Sirius, here’s a sure-fire way to know.
 Look for the prominent Belt stars of the constellation Orion the Hunter.
 Because Orion’s Belt always points to Sirius, you can identify Sirius easily.

 So Sirius is highest in the sky at midnight during every turn of the year.
 In short, astronomers call this a midnight culmination of Sirius.
 Thus, as the New Year rings in, Sirius is at its highest point in the sky.

-By midnight, by the way, we mean the middle of the night – midway between sunset and sunrise.
+To clarify, by midnight, we mean the middle of the night, that is, midway between sunset and sunrise.
 Like the sun, the stars rise in the east and travel westward across the sky.
-When the sun or any star is in the eastern half of the sky, it’s climbing upward.
+When the sun or any star is in the eastern half of the sky, it’s climbing upward or ascending.
 When the sun or any star is in the western sky, it’s descending downward.
-Midway between rising and setting, the sun or any star reaches its highest point in the sky.
+Therefore, midway between rising and setting, the sun or any star reaches its highest point in the sky.

-Look for Sirius – at midnight culmination – highest in the sky around midnight every New Year’s Eve!
+Bottom line: Look for the star Sirius at midnight culmination – highest in the sky around midnight, that is, midway between sunset and sunrise – every New Year’s Eve.